metergroup/GRANOLA/docs/config/config.rst

 What is a Hook?
 ****************

-A :mod:`Hook <granola.hooks.hooks>` is class that is associated with a :mod:`Command Reader <granola.command_readers>` or set of Command Readers and runs extra code at predefined location.
+:mod:`Hook <granola.hooks.hooks>` is a class that is associated with a :mod:`Command Reader <granola.command_readers>` or set of Command Readers and runs extra code at a predefined location.
 Before each :mod:`Command Readers's <granola.command_readers>` :meth:`~granola.command_readers.BaseCommandReaders.get_reading` method, a Hook can be ran, via :meth:`~granola.hook.base_hook.BaseHook.pre_reading`, processing the incoming data, saving information about it for later, modifying it, or any other useful actions.
 Alternatively, a Hook can run after